 Caregivers will be unable to provide care and Families will not be serviced if:

-- A member of the household has tested positive for COVID-19
+- They or a member of their household has tested positive for COVID-19 until it can be confirmed that all household members are negative.

-- A member of the household was in close contact with a confirmed case within the past 14 days
+- They or a member of their household was in close contact with a confirmed case within the past 14 days.

-- A member of the household has been directed by health authorities, school,
+- They or a member of their household has been directed by health authorities, school, or employer to self-quarantine.

-- A member of the household is exhibiting cold or flu like symptoms such as fever, cough, or shortness of breath
+- They or a member of their of the household is exhibiting cold or flu like symptoms such as fever, cough, or shortness of breath.

 Policies for Families: